 It is a gentle form of pest control but some people have reactions to citronella so before you go rubbing the crushed leaves all over your skin you may want to try a small section to test for allergies.

-The citronella smell that the plant expels is supposed to ward off mosquitos and other pests outside.
-It is hardy year round in zones 9-11 but must be brought in during winter in all other climates.
+The citronella smell that the plant expels is supposed to ward off mosquitoes and other pests outside.
+It is hardy year-round in zones 9-11 but must be brought in during winter in all other climates.
 These plants prefer 6 hours of full sun but can tolerate some partial shade.
 It is fairly drought tolerant but prefers moderately rich soil.
 It grows 2 to 4 ft tall.

 You should pinch off new growth to encourage becoming bushy.